Edvusae/My-Todo-List-App/README.md

 ## 💡 What You'll Learn

-- DOM manipulation and event handling
+- DOM manipulation and event handling in vanilla JS
 - State management without frameworks
-- Responsive web design
+- Responsive web design techniques
-- LocalStorage integration
+- Using localStorage for persistence

 ## 📬 Contact

 Questions or feedback?
-Connect on [LinkedIn](https://www.linkedin.com/in/edwin-tsembegano-13800b23a)) or open an issue!
+Connect on [LinkedIn](https://www.linkedin.com/in/edwin-tsembegano-13800b23a) or open an issue!

----

-**Impress recruiters and interviewers with your ability to build robust, user-friendly apps using just the essentials.**